Texas disability benefit programs.

 There are a wide variety of home and community-based services available for the disabled.
 These programs will offer support to persons in their own home, in an adult foster care, or that live in an assisted living facility.
 The goal of these Community Based Alternatives (CBA) are to serve as an alternative to institutional care in a public home or nursing facility.

 If someone has a disability other than an intellectual condition, then the program they should explore is the Community Living Assistance and Support Services (CLASS).
 This is also offered by Department of Aging and Disability Services.
 The program administers home and community-based services.
-As with many of the other resources listed above, this includes transition assistance, habilitation, adaptive aids, dental treatment, minor home modifications, and specialized therapies.
-1-877-438-5658.
+As with many of the other resources listed above, this includes transition assistance, habilitation, adaptive aids, and free dental treatment.
+Addition TX disability benefits include minor home modifications, and specialized therapies.
+Phone 1-877-438-5658.

 Consumer Managed Personal Attendant Services or CMPAS is personal assistance services provided to persons with physical disabilities who can supervise their attendants.
 Services are available in the Dallas, Lubbock, Nacogdoches, Harris, Bexar, El Paso, and Travis county areas.
 Additional CMPAS assistance may be provided in about 20 other counties of south Texas.

 Deaf Blind with Multiple Disabilities (DBMD) is for people diagnosed with a chronic, severe hearing impairment; legal blindness; or a condition that will eventually lead to being deaf or blind.
 There may even be free hearing aid for the disabled in Texas.
 The assistance program was created to serve as an alternative to institutional care and offers services such as habilitation, orientation and mobility, and assisted living.
 Call 1-877-438-5658 for additional information.
 Or find other places for free hearing aid.

 Family Care Services is provided by so called non-skilled attendant care services.
 This includes activities such as personal care services or home management.
 It is generally available to disabled persons with functional limitations.
 FCS can assist with activities of basic needs and daily living.